aytang/Twitter/README.md

 The following **additional** features are implemented:

-- [x] Used Twitter icons for retweeet, favorite, reply, and user
+- [x] Used Twitter icons for retweet, favorite, reply, and user
 - [x] Displays user handle next to username

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):